jpueberbach4/bp.markets.ingest/dukascopy/README.md

 - [License](#license)

-## ⚠️ Important Update
+## Notice

-This project started as a personal hobby but has now reached a stable, usable state.
-We recently cleaned up the repository history to improve clarity.

-If you have an existing clone of this repository, please update carefully:
+if you cloned this repo before 2025-12-04 and are having trouble to sync, please update carefully:

 ```bash
 git fetch origin
 git reset --hard origin/main
 ```

-Note: if you cloned this repo before 2025-12-03, you still need to rebuild because of a weekly calendar alignment change.
-The alignment change causes the data to be exactly aligned to the charts and standards of Dukascopy.
-See here: https://www.dukascopy.com/swiss/english/marketwatch/charts/
+>Note: when you use the default configuration, data-points are now exactly aligned to https://www.dukascopy.com/swiss/english/marketwatch/charts/

 ## Notice